alexaheidgerken/CreatedByLexa/README.md

 # CreatedByLexa
-Website written from scratch using HTML and CSS for my small business
+In progress website written from scratch using HTML and CSS for my small business